UKHomeOffice/application-container-platform/developer-docs/platform_introduction.md

 ### Create a kubernetes secret

-Create a file called **example-secret.yaml** with the following content.
+Create a file called **example-secret.yaml** with the following content below.
-When deployed it will create a kubernetes secret called `my-secret`:
+In this example, when deployed it will create a kubernetes secret called `my-secret`.
+Feel free to replace the name `my-secret` with something else, especially if you are working in a group and going through this exercise for the Developer Induction.
+If you don't you will most likely overwrite each others secret when deploying to Kubernetes:

 ```yaml
 ---